schilkp/schilkp.github.io/content/blog/2026-01-24-protobuffer_repeat_append.md

 ```

 For a large stream of `TracePacket`s reaching into the gigabytes, this requires
-an incredible amount of memory or is outright impossible.
+an incredible amount of memory, or is outright impossible.
 Rather, it would be much better if `TracePacket`s could be written to disk
-continously as they are generated.
+continuously as they are generated.

 Because CircumSpect can post-process traces after they are recorded, I also run
 into this problem in the opposite direction: